WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
+= 4.0.0 =
+* Feature - Refactored for compatibility with Moodle standards and new Webservices in the moodle plugin.

 = 3.1.2 =
 * Feature - This update ensures better compatibility with various form field naming conventions across different plugins.